hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 * [local-perspective](https://github.com/SpatialAgent/local-perspective): Highlights features within a buffered distance of a user-selected location.
 Allows users to scroll through operational layers in the map to explore that location.
 Also provides demographic data, lifestyle data, live weather feed, and directions.

-### Apps developed by the community
+## Community
+[ArcGIS Online Templates at GeoNet](https://geonet.esri.com/groups/arcgis-online-templates)

+## Share your work
+You are always welcome to share your work at [GeoNet](https://geonet.esri.com/groups/arcgis-online-templates), Twitter (do not forget mention [@EsriStoryMaps](http://www.twitter.com/EsriStoryMaps)), Linkedin, etc. But you can also:

+* Share a **story map** submitting it to [Planet Story Maps](http://go.esri.com/planet-story-maps), an Esri e-newsletter featuring cool new story map examples, tips to help you produce better story maps, announcements about new apps and contests, and more.
+[Maria Jordan](https://www.linkedin.com/in/maria-jordan-68523325/) is the editor.
+Contact her at [mjordan@esri.com](mailto:mjordan@esri.com).

+* Share a **configurable app** you have written with the community.
+In this case please feel free to [add a contribution](#contributions) to this page.
+Example:

   * [youtube-video-tour](https://github.com/Geo-Developers/youtube-video-tour): This application shows a route path synchronised with a video.
 It uses a GPX file with GPS coordinates and a timestamp with a video on Youtube.

-## Community
-[ArcGIS Online Templates at GeoNet](https://geonet.esri.com/groups/arcgis-online-templates)

 ## People you should know
 They don't work on the support team but they are opening some projects